 With the digital age, we can do a lot of tricky things in laying out albums.
 One tip: Put a vertical image on one page and stretch a horizontal image across two pages.

-There is no hard and fast rule for choosing color or black-and-white images.
-It depends on the wedding if it has been a very colorful wedding, the majority of the images will be in color.
+There is no hard and fast rule for choosing colour or black-and-white images.
+It depends on the wedding if it has been a very colourful wedding, the majority of the images will be in colour.
 If it has been a very minimal wedding most of the pictures will be black-and-white.

 Order your wedding album right away instead of waiting for a couple of years.
 The earlier you order though, the better.
 Send in your must-have shots, then let your wedding photographer draft a layout using some extra photos to help the flow and you’ll meet again to review the draft.